Tzitzit that Tore and was Sewn Back

 Question

-One wing of my tzitzit tore off, along with the threads that remained intact.
-I then sewed the wing back onto the tzitzit.
-Is the tzitzit kosher, and if not, how can I make it kosher?
+One of the corners of my tzitzis tore off, together with the strings that remained intact.
+Afterwards, I sewed the corner back onto the garment.
+Is the tzitzis still kosher, and if not, in what way can I make it kosher again?

 Answer